Rita Schaffer Young Investigator Award

-- Within seven years of completing his/her highest degree.
+- Within seven years of completing his/her highest degree at the time of award nomination submission.
 Approved leave (maternity, paternity, elder care, etc.) does not count towards the seven-year limit.

 - A tenure track faculty member at the Assistant Professor level at the time of award submission.

 Make sure your application meets all the requirements stated above.